Fast-Convergent Dynamics for Distributed Allocation of Resources Over Switching Sparse Networks with Quantized Communication Links: The Proposed Solution

-The above lemma implies that initializing from a feasible value, i.e., $\sum_{i =1}^n\mb{x}_i(0)=K$, the solution under dynamics \eqref{eq_solution1} remains feasible over time.
-Assume the agents know the total amount of resources $K$ and number of agents in the network $n$.
-Therefore, a feasible initializing value could be set at every agent $i$ as $\mb{x}_i(0)=\frac{K}{n}$.
-However, in many problems the feasibility condition is initially satisfied; for example, in economic dispatch the sum of the initial energy production equals the demands and only needs to be optimized.
-Similarly, in coverage control the agents' initial coverage already include the entire convex area and the algorithm needs to optimize the coverage values for each agent \cite{MiadCons}.
-Note that, unlike \cite{feng2017finite}, we do not necessarily constrain the initial condition such that $\sum_{i=1}^{n}\frac{\partial f_i}{\partial \mb{x}_i}(0)=0$.
+This lemma implies that initializing from a feasible $\mb{x}_0$, the solution under \eqref{eq_solution1} remains feasible \textit{at all times}.
+This \textit{anytime feasibility}, e.g., in generator coordination, outperforms \cite{kar2012distributed,dominguez2012decentralized,doan_tac} as the produced power does not deviate from the demand constraint, and the feasibility set $\mc{S}_K$ is \textit{positively invariant } under dynamics~\eqref{eq_solution1}.
+A feasible initialization could be simply $\mb{x}_i(0)=\frac{K}{n}$ at all agents (if within the box constraints) or via the algorithm in \cite{cherukuri2015distributed}.
+However, in many problems, the feasibility is initially satisfied; for example, in the economic dispatch, the initial energy production meets the demand (anytime-feasibility), and in the coverage control, the agents' coverage initially includes the entire convex area \cite{MiadCons} and the algorithm optimizes the production/coverage.
+Unlike \cite{feng2017finite}, it is not necessary to constrain the initialization as $\sum_{i=1}^{n}\frac{\partial f_i}{\partial \mb{x}_i}(0)=0$.